mohamedseif-10/mohamedseif-10/README.md

 ## About me

-I’m a junior data scientist with skills in Python, MySQL, and data visualization.
+I’m a junior data scientist skilled in Python, MySQL, SQLAlchemy, and data visualization (charts & dashboards).
 Experienced in data analysis, ETL processes, data cleaning, web scraping, and machine learning.
-I’m passionate about transforming complex data into actionable insights and impactful models.
+I use tools like Google Colab, Jupyter Notebook, and Streamlit to transform complex data into actionable insights and impactful models.
 Explore my projects to see how I’m developing in the field!

 ## Languages, Tools, and Frameworks